Strauss–Howe generational theory: Reception and impact

-The kinds of historians who are drawn to our book -- and I'm sure it will be very controversial among academics because we are presenting something that is so new -- but the kinds who are drawn to it are the ones who themselves have focused on the human life cycle rather than just the sequential series of events.
+Responding to criticisms in 1991, William Strauss acknowledged that some historians might not like their theory, "because we are presenting something that is so new -- but the kinds who are drawn to it are the ones who themselves have focused on the human life cycle rather than just the sequential series of events.
 Some good examples of that are Morton Keller up at Brandeis and David Hackett Fischer.
 These are people who have noticed the power in not just generations, but the shifts that have happened over time in the way Americans have treated children and older people and have tried to link that to the broader currents of history."